 Wheeled duffel bags can range from small carry-ons to enormous carry-alls.
 Remember that the point of having duffel bags with wheels is to let you both roll the bag when you can and carry it when you should.
 Find the right size that will fit all your things but still be manageable enough for you to lift off the ground.

 Wheeled duffel bags tend to experience more wear and tear.
-People who use these usually take these bags through different kinds of adventure.
-Some materials are also waterproof which is great for outdoorsy types, but make the bags a little heavier.
+People who use these usually take these bags on different kinds of adventures.
+Some materials are waterproof, which is great for outdoorsy types but makes the bags a little heavier.
 Lightweight polyester keeps the bag manageable but won’t provide that much protection in terms of weather elements and structure.
-Make sure the materials of your bag fit the kind of travel you do.
+Make sure the bag’s materials fit the kind of travel you do.

 Just think of what happens to a softshell suitcase after you’ve checked it.
-And those are made from sturdier materials then duffels bags, plus they often include frames and corner reinforcements.
+And those are made from sturdier materials than duffel bags, plus they often include frames and corner reinforcements.
 Now, imagine what your duffel bag would look like after being thrown around by baggage handlers.

 If you’re in need of a large checked suitcase, I strongly suggest you consider investing in a hardside.

-There is so many different types of luggage you could buy.
+There are so many different types of luggage you could buy.
 So, why exactly should you be considering a wheeled duffel bag?
 Why not a suitcase or a backpack?

 You get your compartment, they get theirs, and everyone’s happy.

 But why a wheeled duffel?
 Aren’t they bulkier and heavier than regular duffel bags?